tallakh/VinmonopoletElastic/readme.md

 # VinmonopoletElastic
-Index product data from Vinmonopolet to Elasticsearch
+Index product data from Systembolaget to Elasticsearch

-# Elasticsearch/Kibana Vinmonopolet demo
+# Elasticsearch/Kibana Systembolaget demo
-This project contains scripts and tools for Vinmonopolet demo.
+This project contains scripts and tools for Systembolaget demo.

 ## Prerequisites
 #### Java 8 installed